 8. Superbrother’s Sword & Sworcery (iPad/iPhone): This grand experiment of pixel art and music, left a lasting impression more then any game this year.
 Although it’s retro bit style graphics and homage to Zelda may seem a call back to early video games, what it becomes is a case-study in mythological themes that manages a sense of humor.
 The controls also seem new, and a bit unfamiliar, as they cater to multitouch and accelerator controls in different ways.
 Perhaps most impressive is how music and sound is integrated into the gameplay itself.
 Good headphones are a must!
 While at times it proves more effective as an art project than as a game, it’s an overall important experience that seems to cry out for classroom discussion.

 7. Heroes of Might & Magic: Clash of Heroes (PSN/Xbox Live/PC): I had not stepped foot in the Might & Magic universe before this.
 What I got under it’s fantasy exterior was a puzzle game that is easy to learn with serious depth.
 Clash does not sit pat with another effective reinterpretation of match three gameplay popularized by Bejeweled, while also having the story and RPG elements first seen in Puzzle Quest.
 It moves the mechanic forward gameplay-wise to make it the best of it’s kind.
 Like Critter Crunch, Capybara games re-imagined it’s mobile game for the console, with beautiful hand drawn animated artwork and perfected it in a way that clearly shows their love.
 With a huge single player game, I have hardly touched multiplayer where it shines.
-With two games on my list, Capybara Games is a developer I am watching closely.
+With two games on my top 10 list, Capybara Games is a developer I am watching closely.

 6. Skyrim (Xbox 360/PS3/PC): If you have played any of Bethesda’s open world games you probably already felt, after being lost in it for a day, week or month; that it was the best game ever made.
 Many will feel that way with this game, which does some smart things to streamline the user interface and evolve it’s world.
 The fact remains, the moment to moment gameplay is not always great and the weight of it’s ambitions cause it to be littered with bugs.
 Almost universally named as game of the year, I still think their is room for improvement.
 True that no game can match it’s scope and content, but I’m guessing next generation’s version will likely cause this to lose it’s luster.
 Still, this is the one title I’m taking to a desert island.